By Nicola Field

 Don’t dob.
 Keep shtum.
 Don’t tell tales.
 Mind your own.
 They’re the unwritten rules of Australian culture.
 But Sylvain Mansotte, co-founder and CEO of whistleblowing app Whispli, says managers and leaders must nurture a culture that protects those who are prepared to speak out.

-In Australia, sobbing is not seen as fair dinkum.
+In Australia, dobbing is not seen as fair dinkum.
 Despite targeted campaigns to identify tax cheats, drug dealers, misbehaving clerics, and even perpetrators of sexual harassment in the workplace, there is considerable social pressure not to say a word.

 French expat Sylvain Mansotte knows all about this pressure.

 Back in 2012, Mansotte had just started working for Australian construction giant Leighton Contractors (now CIMIC Group) when he uncovered a massive fraud.

 As part of a small procurements team, Mansotte was reviewing a number of the company’s vendors, when he came across one supplier called ‘Acorn Cottage’.
 It stood out because the oddly named Acorn Cottage had invoiced Leighton to the tune of more than A$2 million over the previous 12 months.

 Mansotte dug deeper.
 He contacted Leighton’s accounts payable team, who said the payments were for ‘consulting services’.
 Still not comfortable, Mansotte ran a few simple online searches.
 That was when his world turned upside down.

 It turned out that Acorn Cottage was owned by a company employee.
 But not just any staff member.